dratul/eb04_Probably_FFT_as_sample_interpolator/storyboard/README.md

 ### 1. Story Outline:

-Signal processing is integral part of modern life.
+Digital signal processing is integral part of modern life.
 It is an important aspect to effective communications across mobiles, laptops, satellite, video, radio and all communication systems;
 signal processing makes the processing and transmission of data more efficient.
 The